 SaaS has introduced flexibility and innovation to countless industries and organizations around the globe.
-While the benefits of SaaS for end users are plentiful and obvious, the centralized nature of SaaS also solved a lot of problems for software providers who no longer have to deal with supporting software in 1000s of unique customer environments.
+Its benefits for end-users are plentiful and clear, but SaaS also addresses the issue of software support for providers, who no longer have to manage software in thousands of different customer environments.

 However, some SaaS providers in industries that rely on data residing in remote environments, like a customer data center, are struggling with connectivity challenges due to their dependence on legacy network infrastructure.